 - 1st call (2015) – Neuroscience

 - 3rd call (2017) – Cancer

-The call for research proposals in the field of neurobiology was launched In October 2017.
-The proposals were evaluated by an international committee of 14 experts from eight countries, chaired by Professor Joshua Sanes from the Center for Brain Science at Harvard University.
-Six world-class teams were selected from among 45 proposals and will receive funding totaling up to CAD7 million over the next three years.
+The JCIHRP call for research proposals in the field of metabolism in health and disease was launched In November 2018.
+The proposals were evaluated by an international committee of 15 experts from 9 countries, chaired by Dr. Alvin C. Powers from the Vanderbilt University Medical Center.
+Six world-class teams were selected from among 44 proposals and will receive funding totaling up to CAD7 million over the next three years.

 The following list of selected projects is in alphabetical order according to the Canadian Nominated Principal Investigator’s surname.

 Researchers: Marie Claire Arrieta Mendez (University of Calgary, Canada), Neta Sal-Man (Universitat Ben Gurion of the Negev, Israel), Luis Caetano Martha Antunes (Fundacao Oswaldo Cruz, Brazil)

 Researchers: Michel Bouvier (Université de Montréal, Canada), Mickey Kosloff (University of Haifa, Israel), Claudio Costa-Neto (Universidade de Sao Paulo, Brazil)

 - Transcription factor interplay as a driving force in the hepatic response to fasting and its dysregulation in metabolic disease